DanaKChilds/NBA-Player-Similarity-Tool/README.md

 ## Automating the ETL with Prefect (only if regular updates required, otherwise skip)

+Note: Ensure you remain within your virtual environment throughout these steps.

 ### Step 1: Configure Email Alerts

 Open `email_credentials.py` and replace the placeholder values with your actual email address and an app-specific password: